tallforasmurf/byteplay/README.md

 **At this time byteplay3 is a work in progress**.

+## Why Version 3.5.x?

+I am setting the version number of byteplay3 to be the same as the highest level of Python against which it has been tested, plus a minor change number.
+Thus the current `__version__` string is `"3.5.0"`, first release tested on Python 3.5.

 ## Why this fork?

 I (tallforasmurf) would like to play with byteplay on Python 3,